8th January, 2026

 Before we look at how frequently you need to review your health and safety policy, we need to know why.
 Why should you review your policy?
 Why might it need updating?

-The Management of Health and Safety at Work Regulations require that where an employer employs 5 or more employees, there is a written health and safety policy document produced.
+The Management of Health and Safety at Work Regulations require that where an employer employs 5 or more employees, a written health and safety policy document is produced.
 It is also a requirement that the health and safety policy is kept up to date.

 5.—(1) Every employer shall make and give effect to such arrangements as are appropriate, having regard to the nature of his activities and the size of his undertaking, for the effective planning, organisation, control, monitoring and review of the preventive and protective measures.